 We recognise the importance of providing a home where children can learn to live and enjoy one another's company.
 The family lounge is warmly and tastefully decorated and comfortable.
-It is equipped with comfy sofas, a large screen television, and Sky TV.

-The Home has a large separate dining area where children can benefit from family experiences, such as eating and enjoying meals together.
-We understand that mealtimes can be excellent opportunities for both casual catch ups and richer sources of conversation.
+It is equipped with comfy sofas and chairs, a large screen television, and Sky Q. The Home has a large separate dining area where the children can benefit from family experiences, such as eating and enjoying meals together.
+We understand that meal times can be excellent opportunities for both casual catch ups and richer sources of conversation.
 Children can have informal discussions with staff and one another about their day, what they would like to do and how they are feeling.

 All bedrooms are for single occupancy and have comfortable furnishings.
 Children are encouraged to choose furniture for their rooms.
-The rooms are decorated to a high standard.
+The rooms are decorated to a high standard and are of a good size.

 Each child is encouraged to personalise their own space with such things as posters, pictures, themed bedding and personal possessions.
 We try to encourage all children to make this their space and special for them.
 Some of the children choose to design their rooms which the home furnishes accordingly.